1999 Honolulu shootings: Aftermath

 Xerox vacated the premises at 1200 N. Nimitz Highway after the shooting.
 This facility was vacant until 2004, when the producers of the TV show Lost built a sound stage there to film indoor scenes.
-Dal-Tile currently leases the property from the Weinberg Foundation for its tile and natural stone showroom.
+Dal-Tile currently leases the property from the Harry and Jeanette Weinberg Foundation for its tile and natural stone showroom.

 The state legislature passed a law that requires doctors to reveal information about the mental state of persons applying to buy guns.